ryansonshine/cz-cli/README.md

 On **npm 5.2+** you can [use `npx`](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) to initialize the conventional changelog adapter:

 ```
-npx commitizen init cz-conventional-changelog --save-dev --save-exact
+npx commitizen init @ryansonshine/cz-conventional-changelog --save-dev
 ```

 For **previous versions of npm (< 5.2)** you can execute `./node_modules/.bin/commitizen` or `./node_modules/.bin/cz` in order to actually use the commands.

-You can then initialize the conventional changelog adapter using: `./node_modules/.bin/commitizen init cz-conventional-changelog --save-dev --save-exact`
+You can then initialize the conventional changelog adapter using: `./node_modules/.bin/commitizen init @ryansonshine/cz-conventional-changelog --save-dev --save-exact`

 And you can then add some nice npm scripts in your `package.json` file pointing to the local version of Commitizen: